MadhavKauntia/my-notes/README.md

 ## Taking Notes

-**Update (7th March, 2023):** I now use [Obsidian](https://obsidian.md/) to take my notes across my MacBook and iPad.
+I use [Obsidian](https://obsidian.md/) to take my notes across my MacBook and iPad.

-I use VSCode to take notes and use the [Markdown All In One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.

 Taking notes slows down quite a lot the amount of stuff I can ingest, but I found out it really helps me retain knowledge in the long-term.
-It allows me to come back, review and even share concepts that could be long forgotten otherwise, the slow intake trade-off is compensated.~
+It allows me to come back, review and even share concepts that could be long forgotten otherwise, the slow intake trade-off is compensated.